 Enter the Big Top

 The air is full of excitement as the tent goes up.
 It brings with it a whole new dimension to the world of Carcassonne.
 Who will put on the best show and draw the biggest crowd?
-Under the Big Top will be available soon!
+Under the Big Top will be available in the US soon!